ibm-cloud-docs/transit-gateway/helpful-tips.md

 When configuring a GRE tunnel, you must specify an availability zone in which to create the tunnel.
 Because of this, if for some reason that zone becomes unavailable, any network connected through a GRE tunnel on that zone is unreachable.
 To configure a highly available GRE tunnel, you must create a GRE tunnel in multiple zones, connecting the same endpoints.

 For more information and a use case example, refer to [Connect networks using a High Availability GRE tunnel](/docs/transit-gateway?topic=transit-gateway-about#use-case-8).

+## Direct Link (2.0) connection consideration
+{: #dl_considerations}

+This is a Beta feature that requires special approval.
+The use of this functionality should not be for production workloads.
+If you are interested in participating in this Beta, you can either open a Sev 4 support case and request access or contact your IBM Sales representative.
+{: beta}

+You can create Direct Link connections to a transit gateway to allow on-premises networks to connect to other networks in {{site.data.keyword.cloud_notm}}.
+After the direct link connects to the transit gateway, the on-premises network receives access to all other transit gateway connections.
+Likewise, all other networks connected to the transit gateway have access to the on-premises network.
+Direct Link connections follow the same process for physical or virtual cross connections as the standard Direct Link offering.
+After the connection is deleted from a transit gateway, the transit gateway operates as if it was never connected to a direct link.

+The same network subnet considerations for transit gateway connections also apply to Direct Link connections.
+To ensure successful connectivity, do not use prefixes in your Direct Link connected network that overlap with other connections.
+{: important}

 ## VPC connection consideration